Pomona Woman In Custody After Pursuit, Standoff With Child In Vehicle

 Brian Avilos, whose vehicle was struck during the pursuit, said that when he realized a child was involved, it made him both mad and sad.

-“Mad because she’s an adult and should know her responsibility,” he said.MORE NEWS: LAUSD, UTLA Reach Tentative Agreement On April Return To Campus
+“Mad because she’s an adult and should know her responsibility,” he said.MORE NEWS: LA County Sheriff: Chase, Diamond Bar Standoff With 9-Year-Old Girl In Backseat Started With Road Rage Incident

-Both the woman and child are being treated for their injuries.
-It was not immediately clear what charges the woman would be facing.